k20038514/Research-Project/README.md

 2) LMM and correlation results.R -> The code for my main analysis, including data organisation, linear mixed model and Pearson's correlation analyses
 3) DisplayingResults.R -> The code for plotting the results of my project

 Please note that in order to remain anonymous, I have removed code which identifies myself.
 This only includes when I specify the working directories and will not affect the clarity of the code, it just won't work if I was to run it.
-You probably wouldn't notice it anyway.